Click a link below to jump to a section on this page:

-- Let People Know – Promote Your Fun Events!
-Let Families and Organizations Know What your Pack Will Do – Families join Packs that do things ...
-Kids join Units that Go Places and Do Things ... let them know what you're doing.
+- Let People Know – Promote Your Program!
+Families join Packs that do things and go places ... let them know what you're doing.
 And update your BeAScout Pin and Online Registration Tools.

 - Recruit More Leaders and Helpers - one by one, find folks who can help your unit out (do this throughout your recruiting process).